mzehrer/tweetlyupdater/trunk/readme.txt

 Tweetly Updater requires PHP 5 >= 5.2.0 and the curl module for PHP.

-* Unzip the release archive to yout Wordpress plugin directory
+* Unzip the release archive to your Wordpress plugin directory
 * Activate the plugin on the plugin management page
 * Go to _Settings->Tweetly Updater_ and fill in your twitter an bit.ly login information.
 * Enjoy...